elieberson/MainInfo-Widget/README.md

 - Laptop (not required but half the widget is for battery monitoring)

 ## Setup
+There are two methods for setting this up:

+### Easy Way
+1. Run the "MainInfo_1.3.rmskin" file.
+This will load everything and set the necessary parameters.
+This will load the "white" version.
+If the "colored" version is desired, follow the next steps.

+### Harder Way
 1. Move this folder with the rest of the skins in Rainmaker.
 Will probably be under "C:\Users\<user>\Documents\Rainmeter\Skins"
 2. Open rainmeter context menu.
 One method of doing this is opening cmd, navigating to the rainmeter program, probably found at "C:\Program Files\Rainmeter" and then calling `Rainmeter.exe !Manage`
 3. Inside the menu, Go to "MainInfo-Widget\InfoTop" and select colored or white.